 City of collection

-Other collection information such as “gift of . . . ,” accession number, in addition to special wording required by the museum/collector that has provided the reproduction.
+Other collection information such as “gift of X,” accession number, and wording required by the museum/collector that has provided the reproduction

 Artist, title, date, medium, and dimensions are separated by commas, and these elements are followed by a period.
 Collection, city, and additional lines follow, separated by commas.
 There is no terminal period, unless the basic caption information is followed by a descriptive sentence, which is only permitted in exceptional cases.
-“Artwork in the public domain,” in parentheses, closes the caption (without period at the end).
+Where appropriate, he caption ends with “(artwork in the public domain)” without a final period.